sheishistoric/theatre-blog/_posts/2019-05-05-boycott-esther.md

 ---
 layout: post
 title: "Boycott Esther"
+tags:
+- The Drake
+- Azuka Theatre
-tags: The Drake, Azuka Theatre, Proscenium Theatre
+- Proscenium Theatre
 ---

 *me, reading the playwright's bio before the show: bold of her to mention her relationship to The Weinstein Company*<br />